Secondary School Programs

 - The Intel Experience Program

-Due to the nature of the working environment at Intel Ireland we are unable to support individual requests for work experience.
-Instead, we offer a week-long interactive program which gives students the opportunity to experience a number of workshops and facilitated sessions in which we will provide an insight into the world of engineering and science.
-The week-long program will run twice per year and can accommodate 10-12 students each time.
-If you would like to receive an application form to take part in the Intel program please email email@example.com.
+Intel offers a week-long interactive program which gives students the opportunity to experience a number of workshops and facilitated sessions which will provide them with an insight into the world of engineering and science as well as some of the business functions evident at Intel.
+This program is split between two locations; the Science Gallery, Trinity College Dublin and the Intel Campus, Leixlip, offering students the opportunity to see many aspects of what we do at Intel.
+The week long program runs in October and February of each year and can accommodate up to 12 students per week.
+If you would like to receive an application form to take part please e-mail email@example.com

 - Cutting Edge Careers